 Contrary to popular belief, varicose veins can occur in people of all ages, not just seniors.
+People as young as 30 have been known to deal with varicose veins.
 As you age, your veins, like your skin, can lose some of their inherent elasticity, which can cause them to stretch.
 When this stretching occurs, the valves in the veins may weaken and permit blood, which should be flowing towards your heart, to, instead, go backward.
 So, while varicose veins can occur in both the young and old, aging definitely can increase your risk of venous disease.
 The most important fact to remember is that proper evaluation and treatment is necessary to ensure the varicose veins don’t indicate a more serious medical condition.
-And for that, you need to visit a vein specialist such as John D. Horowitz, MD, FACS of Central Florida Vein & Vascular Center.
-Dr. Horowitz is one of the top vascular physicians in Orlando.

 Just what is venous disease and what exactly are varicose veins?
 Venous disease, or insufficiency, is when the valves stop doing their job as described above.
 Varicose veins are normal veins that have become abnormally enlarged because the blood, which no longer is flowing where it should, instead begins to pool in the vein.
 And while any vein may become varicose, the most common occurrences of varicose veins are in the legs and feet due to the extra strain that can happen from walking and standing.